sanekgusev/beemsterstraat370/index.md

 The rental agreement will be signed for 2 years.
 As per the Dutch law the renter will be able to cancel the agreement with a 1 month notice at any time.

-Preference will be given to candidates intending to rent for for the entire 2 years.
+Preference will be given to candidates intending to rent for the entire 2 years.

 # Location